 I have seen lots of business owners get into the business and immediately start purchasing equipment.
 This can set you up to fail before you even start.
 I’ve also seen the other side, where the owner is mowing 6 days a week 10 hour days, but still using a 21″ push mower.

-When you purchase too much equipment before your ready it can sink your business.
-Lots of people jump into the business and think that they need to buy new equipment for every type of job they do.
+When you purchase too much gear before your ready it can sink your business.
+Lots of people jump into the business and think that they need to buy something new for every type of job they do.
 You can outfit a crew for $10,000 (used truck-5k, used commercial mower-2k, hand equipment- 1k, trailer-1k, etc.)dollars, or if you buy all new top of the line equipment your costs could go up to over $50,000 (50k for just a nice diesel truck brand new) for the same crew.
-When you are a large company there might be good reasons to get the more expensive equipment, but when you are starting out you aren’t ready for a cash outlay that big.
+When you are a large company there might be good reasons to get the more expensive machines, but when you are starting out you aren’t ready for a cash outlay that big.

-Starting out never lease your equipment, or take out payments for an equipment purchase.
+Starting out never lease your gear, or take out payments for an equipment purchase.
 This is a personal opinion, but I would never recommend getting loans or leases to start out in the business.
 There are lots of reasons that businesses don’t work out, and cash gives you the flexibility to adjust and change plans as you go through growing pains in your new business.
 Some companies set themselves up to fail before they even cut the first lawn because of cash flow mistakes.

 Start by renting